Aldox890/tasks-book/README.md

 > MONGO_TEST_URI='mongodb://test_usr:test_pwd@localhost:27017/' MONGO_TEST_DB='task_db_test' pytest

 ## Actions
-A simple github action is implemented to run unit tests on each push
+A simple github action is implemented to run unit tests on each push, it features a mongo service container and runs a pytest command inside the project directory

 ## Assumptions
 - task descriptions cannot have duplicate names